-In high mountains such as the Himalayas and Andes no plants grow which humans can eat, so the people who live there are almost totally dependent on animals such as yaks and llamas and goats which can eat these plants.
-Milk, whether from yaks or llamas or goats or any other mammals, can be drunk straight away before it goes sour (without refrigerators and pasteurisation in only a few hours) or turned into butter or cheese or yoghurt which last much longer, and butter can be used in lamps - the Temples in Tibet are lit by lamps burning butter.
-Although the Ancient Egyptians milked cows, sheep and goats, they had plenty of other sources of oil for lamps so did not use butter.
+In high mountains such as the Himalayas and Andes no plants grow which humans can eat, so the people who live there are almost totally dependent on animals such as yaks and llamas and goats which can eat the plants that can grow there.
+Milk, whether from yaks or llamas or goats or any other mammals, can be drunk straight away, before it goes sour (without refrigerators and pasteurisation in only a few hours) or turned into butter or cheese or yoghurt, and butter can be used in lamps - even today the Temples in Tibet are lit by lamps burning butter.
+Although the Ancient Egyptians milked cows, sheep and goats they had plenty of other sources of oil for lamps so did not use butter.

 Although soft animal fats and butter are solids at room temperature they are usually too soft to be made into candles so they can only be used in lamps: the fat or butter is spooned rather than poured into the lamp, but once the lamp is lit the heat melts it so the lamp is filled with liquid.

-(It is possible to treat some types of animal fats to make them into a substance called tallow which is much harder and which can be used for making candles; this is described further in the Section on Candles.)
+It is possible to treat certain types of animal fat to make them into a substance called tallow which is much harder and which can be used for making candles; this is described further in the Section on Candles.

 Take a strip of newspaper or kitchen roll and dip one end into a bowl of water.
 The water will start to rise up the paper.
 You can see this more clearly if you add a few drops of ink or food colouring to the water.
 The paper acts as a wick.
 Most liquids (except mercury) will rise up a wick in this way; how far they rise up the wick depends upon what the liquid is and what the wick is made of.